rootkovska/x86_harmful/x86_harmful.md

 processes this data, what algorithms it uses, and whether these are secure and trustworthy or not.

-Does a hypothetical email encryption implemented by the ME also adds an undesirable key escrow mechanism that the user cannot opt out of?
+Does a hypothetical email encryption implemented by the ME also add an undesirable key escrow mechanism that the user cannot opt out of?
 Does it perform additional filtering of (decrypted) emails and documents, perhaps also samples of audio from microphone for "dangerous" words and phrases?
 Does it